ivanomatteo/laravel_esempio_jts/README.md

 ```
 #### Usage

-Same as "One to One"
+Same as "One to One" (but read only)

 ## Many to Many